Ever heard of Rosetta Stone?

 This can keep things fresh.
 If you don’t like a particular story, it will end soon.
-But a good longer story can keep you more hooked to the material.
+But a good long story can keep you more hooked to the material.
 Curiosity about what happens next can be a good motivator.

 For low intermediate students and above.

-In this course, you’ll follow the charming story of the Wizard of Oz…in Spanish.
+In this course, you’ll follow the charming story of The Wizard of Oz…in Spanish.

-It’s a classic story, and a good one.
+It’s a classic story and a good one.